Green Bicycle Case: Trial

 On cross-examination, Light admitted that the holster, bullets and bicycle recovered from the canal were indeed his, but claimed he had disposed of these items in a "panic", having read the press coverage surrounding Wright's murder, and noting the general public and media consensus that the man seen riding alongside her on a green bicycle had been responsible for her death.
 He admitted that, as an officer in the Army, he had owned a Webley Scott service revolver; however, he claimed that when posted overseas, he had taken the revolver with him but not the holster, and that when he had become a casualty, all of his belongings had been left in a casualty clearing station in France in 1918.
 Overall, Light's version of events, as he presented them to the court, could not be contradicted or disproved in any detail.
 Despite being subjected to five hours of cross-examination, he did not contradict himself on a single occasion.

 Despite conceding that the prosecution had produced ample circumstantial evidence proving Light had indeed been in Wright's company shortly before her death, Marshall Hall stressed to the jury his client freely admitted the truth of their testimony, before emphasising the lack of a motive for his client to have killed Wright, adding the two had not known each other before their chance encounter on the evening of her death and she had not been robbed, attacked, or subjected to any form of sexual assault.

 Marshall Hall restricted his own examination of Light largely to technical matters.
-He also questioned the testimony of the expert witness on ballistics, the Leicester gunsmith and gunmaker Henry Clarke, who had testified that the bullet which killed Wright had sustained damage which may have been caused by a ricochet and that the bullet could easily have sourced from a rifle as a revolver, thereby introducing the possibility that a stray shot fired from a distance by another individual could have inadvertently killed Wright and that as such, her death may have been the result of misadventure.
+He also questioned the testimony of the expert witness on ballistics, the Leicester gunsmith Henry Clarke, who had testified that the bullet which killed Wright had sustained damage which may have been caused by a ricochet and that the bullet could just as easily have been from a rifle as from a revolver.
+Thus a stray shot fired from a distance by another individual could have killed Wright through misadventure.
 Marshall Hall also contended that a person shot at close range from a service revolver would have sustained much greater damage to their face, whereas Wright had only a small entry wound beneath her left eye and a larger exit wound on the right side of her head.
 To this contention, Clarke replied, "It depends on the velocity."
 Marshall Hall argued that this alternative scenario was a more likely explanation for Wright's death.
-This theory, and Light's courtroom demeanour, were apparently enough to instill sufficient reasonable doubt within the minds of the jurors, and earn Light's acquittal, as they deliberated for three hours before returning with a verdict of not guilty.
-This verdict on 11 June was cheered by many spectators present within the courtroom.
+The jury deliberated for three hours before returning a verdict of not guilty, which was cheered by many spectators present.